Separation in North Carolina

 HOW WE WILL HELP YOU

-This service is for couples who are just starting the separation process & who have or may have a somewhat contentious relationship.
-The attorney will work with you in drafting a separation agreement to present to your spouse.
+This service is for couples who are just starting the separation process & who have or may have a somewhat contentious relationship or may have an amicable relationship.
+The attorney will work with you in drafting a separation agreement to present to your spouse based upon your individual needs.
 The attorney will also negotiate with your spouse for you regarding any proposed changes.
-There are two options for fees for the Complex Separation Agreement.
-The first is a one-time flat fee which begin as low as $4,000.00.
-The second option is to sign a contract for hourly billing where you pay the attorney's hourly rate.
+The fees for the contract for Separation Agreements are billed at an hourly rate.
 There is no maximum or minimum fee; you pay for the number of hours spent on your case.
 You would need to put down a refundable deposit and would then be billed throughout the process.

 To start the process, we will need you to complete an information sheet, separation agreement questionnaire, and sign and return a contract for services – all of which are available for you to download on this page.
 They can be returned by e-mail, by fax (919-400-4593), or by mail (to P.O.
 Box 20071, Raleigh, NC 27619).
 Payment can be made online by credit card here or by check.
 A time can also be arranged for you to drop-off your paperwork and payment with the attorney if preferred.